unframed/unframed52/README.md

 ### Invalidate Web Resources

-    "*Duplicating the web server functionality*".
+> Duplicating the web server functionality

 Don't try to serve idempotent requests for HTML, XML, RSS, nor any other protocol than JSON.
 Also, don't try to cache the responses.
 Instead let scripts invalidate resources served and cached by the web.